Skip to content | Accessibility Information

 Performing

-This practical unit will introduce you to a range of performance strategies, styles and techniques, with an emphasis on the performer’s integral relationship to the creative process.
+This practical module will introduce you to a range of performance strategies, styles and techniques, with an emphasis on the performer’s integral relationship to the creative process.

 Project 1

-This unit provides you with the opportunity to develop and apply performance practice within a staff-led, ensemble-based performance project.
+This module provides you with the opportunity to develop and apply performance practice within a staff-led, ensemble-based performance project.

 Year 2